Research: Epiphone serial numbers and production estimates (1931–1956)

 1. Epiphone SN systems 1931–1956 – an overview

 Epiphone's stringed instruments of the 1931–1956 period typically show a visible serial number – high-end models the same way as lower-priced instruments.
-Several different SN systems were used depending on instrument type and time period – mostly employing consecutive, ascending numbers following the timeline of production (see detailed analysis in chapter 3 ff.):
+Several different SN systems were used depending on instrument type and time period – mostly employing consecutive, ascending numbers following the timeline of production (see detailed analysis in chapter 3 ff.).
+We have grouped the SN systems along these 5 periods:

 Details see chapter 2.